groegerj/YCLASS/README.md

     example5.c
     example6.c
     example7.c
+    example8.c

 along with the comments therein.

 These examples are meant to be read, compiled and run in ascending order.
 They should give you a good idea of the basic usage.
-Signals and events and exceptions are not yet documented or covered by examples.
+Events and exceptions are not yet documented or covered by examples.